-Characteristics of a Health Concern

-A health concern is a health-related matter that is of interest, importance or worry to someone whether it be the patient, a member of the patient's family, or a healthcare provider.

-Deciding that something is a health concern is volitional and intentional.
-It represents the determination by an individual that a specific health condition, or issue, is of interest, important to document, and may require monitoring and intervention.

-Health concerns may represent variations from a desired health status or a condition or situation that place the patient at risk for an undesirable health status, and thus may need management or attention.
-A pregnancy is an example of a condition which may or may not be desired in and of itself, but at minimum requires management because it places special risks on the patient and fetus that could create an undesirable outcome if not properly managed.
-Health concerns are not always biological in nature,,: social factors, family dynamics or relationships (e.g., loss of family members, domestic violence), economic stress, risks, etc., may be identified as health concerns.
+:Implications of the concept

 We also observe some implications of this concept.

 Health concerns can be created by different persons in different systems without knowing about each other.
 Therefore, the ability to aggregate and reconcile concerns is desirable, although the concerns of one person may differ in relevance, granularity, or certainty compared to those of another.
 Ownership of a health concern is often a policy matter within an institution.

 It is possible to generate different kinds of lists containing the subset of health concerns that meet certain criteria--an allergy list, for instance, or a particular provider’s problem list.
-Prioritization of the concerns within a provider’s list are outside the specifics of this model as they are most frequently assigned by the provider or through software weighting.
+Prioritization of the concerns within a provider’s list is outside the specifics of this model as they are most frequently assigned by the provider or through software weighting.

 We distinguish between the Health Concern and its constituent parts.
-The parts will include, at least, one event that is the identifying event (e.g., a diagnosis).
+The parts will include, at least, one event that is the identifying event (e.g., a diagnosis, or the patient asserting a new complaint).
 It may include subsequent identifying events, if the understanding of the concern evolves.
 And it may include other events of interest, in order to support requirement 4, “Associate events with concerns in order to provide a consolidated view of a concern.”
 Note that this means that a diagnosis may be the identifying event for a concern, but it is not the concern itself.
 The concern persists and may change over time, but the diagnosis is a record of an assertion at a point in time.

+Health Concern events may be issue(s), condition(s), problem(s), diagnosis/diagnoses, barrier(s) or other physical or environmental component facts which may be linked to a set of supporting information including complaints (by patient and/or patient representative), signs, symptoms, diagnostic and findings.
+They may also include risks which can be assessed, may have an intervention and can be monitored but may not appear on the problem list

-Figure 1 Example of back pain concern tracking, represents the identification and continuous tracking of a set of related health concerns.
+Figure 1 Example of back pain concern tracking, represents the identification and continuous tracking of a health concern.
 The patient initially noted pain shooting down the left leg.
 Two weeks later, the patient began to feel lower back pain in addition to the leg pain and decided to seek consultation with the Primary Care Provider (PCP).
 After conducting a set of initial clinical assessments (not shown), the PCP made a diagnosis of sciatica.
 Diagnostic imaging tests were ordered and the results led to the revision of the diagnosis to herniated intervertebral discs.

 Figure 1 Example of back pain concern tracking

-The PCP decided to track the HealthConcern when making the diagnosis of sciatica.
+The PCP decided to track the Health ConcernConcern when making the diagnosis of sciatica.
 The health concerns were traced back to the date when the first symptom (leg pain) appeared.
-At each point in time, the name of the HealthConcern changed as the condition evolved.
+At each point in time, the name of the Health ConcernConcern changed as the condition evolved.